The Umbrella Academy's Emmy-Raver Lampman Had a Hilariously Candid Reaction to that Season 2 Twist | TV Guide

 [Warning: The following contains spoilers for Season 2 of The Umbrella Academy.
 Read at your own risk!!]

-The Hargreeves siblings cannot catch a break on The Umbrella Academy.
-At the end of Season 2, the reluctant heroes successfully evaded another apocalypse and made it back to 2019 in hopes of returning to their normal lives.
-While they did return to the dusty mansion they grew up in, they discovered that due to their meddling in the past, Reginald Hargreeves (Colm Feore) was not only alive, but he had raised a new group of heroes — The Sparrow Academy — in anticipation of reuniting with the Umbrella Academy after their meeting in the '60s earlier in the season.
+The Hargreeves and The Umbrella Academy fans were thrown for a big loop at the the end of Season 2.
+The siblings returned to 2019 after wreaking havoc in 1960s Dallas to discover that due to their meddling in the past, Reginald Hargreeves (Colm Feore) was not only alive, but he had raised a new group of heroes — The Sparrow Academy.

 The reveal earned a collective "Sh--" from the six siblings as they encountered their new foes, led by a new version of their deceased brother Ben (Justin H. Min).
 Of course, TV Guide was extremely curious about what this new group means for our heroes and went to showrunner and executive producer Steve Blackman to ask how this twist will impact a potential Season 3.